Home Insurance

 But there are some instances when you might want to file a claim against your policy.

 For instance, when you believe that the cost of repairs is significant enough that the insurance payout would be worth the effort and hassle of making a claim, you probably want to file one.
-While you might not claim a $500 broken window that needs replacing after being impaled by a tree branch, you’d definitely want to file a claim if that branch goes through your roof and requires $5,000 in repairs.
+While you might not claim a $500 broken window that needs replacing after being impaled by a tree branch, you might want to file a claim if that branch goes through your roof and requires $5,000 in repairs.

 Why make a claim if you’re fixing the damage yourself?